KxSystems/docs/docs/ml/automl/userguide/index.md

 -   `ptype` type of problem regression/class as a symbol (`reg/`class)
 -   `dict` is one of `::` for default behaviour, a kdb+ dictionary or path to a user defined flat file for modifying default parameters.

-Default return/saved items from an individual run
+Default return/saved items from an individual run:

-1. The saved down best model achieved
+1. The best model, saved as a hdf5 file, or pickled byte object.
-2. A saved report indicating the procedure taken and scores achieved
+2. A saved report indicating the procedure taken and scores achieved.
-3. A binary encoded dictionary denoting the procedure to be taken for reproducing results or running on new data
+3. A saved binary encoded dictionary denoting the procedure to be taken for reproducing results or running on new data.
 4. Results from each step of the pipeline published to console.

 !!!Note